© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 130m north west of Pennsylvania Farm is a scheduled monument protected by Historic England under reference 1020641.
 View the official record →

-Offa's Dyke is a linear earthwork monument constructed during the late eighth century under the direction of King Offa of Mercia to define and defend the Anglo-Saxon frontier with Wales.
+Offa's Dyke is a linear earthwork of early medieval date, constructed during the reign of King Offa of Mercia in the late eighth century as a frontier defence and demarcation against Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020641.

 Offa's Dyke: section 130m north west of Pennsylvania Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020641.